Everything You Wanted to Know about Xylitol

 Caution should be exercised with xylitol-containing products around dogs.
 Although the human metabolism of xylitol does not significantly alter blood sugar, dogs metabolize xylitol differently.
 In dogs, xylitol ingestion causes a rapid release of insulin and a subsequent rapid drop in blood sugar.
 If not treated immediately, it could cause liver damage or worse.
 The toxic dose for a dog is relatively small, so care should be exercised when using xylitol-containing products around dogs.5

-The No. 1 source of xylitol ingestion that results in calls to the Pet Poison Helpline, a poison control center for animals, is xylitol gum.6 While it may not be necessary to keep xylitol-containing products in child-resistant containers, it is vital to keep all xylitol-containing products out of the reach of animals.
+The number one source of xylitol ingestion that results in calls to the Pet Poison Helpline, a poison control center for animals, is xylitol gum.6 While it may not be necessary to keep xylitol-containing products in child-resistant containers, it is vital to keep all xylitol-containing products out of the reach of animals.

 - H. Maehara, Y. Iwami, H. Mayanagi, and N. Takahashi, “Synergistic Inhibition by Combination of Fluoride and Xylitol on Glycolysis by Mutans Streptococci and Its Biochemical Mechanism, Caries Res 39,no. 6 (2005): 521–528.